-Our approach combines classical enzyme and substrate purification and identification with molecular tools and cell-specific visualization techniques.
-Besides the functional properties of individual substrates and products we are also investigating cell or organ specific distribution of enzymes and identification of transporters, required for proper deposition of cell specific molecules.
-Our current focus is on:
+Our approach combines classical enzyme and substrate purification with molecular tools and cell-specific visualization techniques.
+Besides the functional properties of individual substrates and products we are also investigating the cell or organ specific distribution of enzymes, localization of metabolites, and identification of selected transporters, required for proper deposition of cell specific molecules.
+Our current focus is on two topics:

 Identification and functional characterization of possible phenylpropanoid, specifically flavonoid glycoside transporters in anthers of the model plant Arabidopsis and investigation of the function of these specific flavonol 1,2-linked sophorosides deposited on the pollen surface.

 We investigate the biosynthesis of hydroxycinnamic acid amides, specifically termed piperamides, in fruits of commercially available black pepper (Piper nigrum).
 The project also comprises the biotechnological use of this large set of metabolites, virtually unexplored at the enzymatic and molecular level in the biosynthesis of physiologically active molecules and their function in vivo.